 Unlike the other options, the Recent Layout list is not sorted depending the workflow.

-Stellar comes with several System Layouts that can be loaded by any user.
+Stellar comes with several predefined System Layouts that can be loaded by any user.

 Currently there are three main workflows which have pre-set layouts: Audio Description, Subtitling, Dubbing.